10clouds/10minions-vscode/README.md

 1. Install 10Minions from the Visual Studio Code marketplace
 2. Update Visual Studio Code to its latest version
+3. Set up keybindings for 10Minions commands (refer to the Keybindings section below for more details)

+## ⌨️ Keybindings

+10Minions provides a default keybinding for the `10minions.ask` command, which allows you to quickly ask for assistance from 10Minions while maintaining your focus on the editor.
+To use this command, simply press the following keybinding depending on your operating system:

+- For Windows and Linux: `Ctrl+Shift+A`
+- For Mac: `Cmd+Shift+A`

+The `10minions.ask` command can be triggered when your text cursor is focused within the editor.

 ## 📚 Use Cases